In this article, I will show you how to use relative references in Excel Macro while recording.

 Now I select cell range C3: C8 and fill it with Green background color.

-Now I stop recording the Macro clicking on the Stop Recording option.
+Now I stop recording the Macro by clicking on the Stop Recording option.

 How is this Macro affecting the worksheet?